Fushin-sen: North Korean fushin-sen

 The term fushin-sen has become synonymous with North Korean vessels that serve as a connection between North Korean criminal activity and the Yakuza.
 There are incidents of fushin-sen being involved in the smuggling of agents, illegal immigrants, and drugs, as well as the abduction and trafficking of Japanese people.
 According to the former Secretary of the Public Security Intelligence Agency, criminal activity such as organized crime and front companies are suspected of using fushin-sen to supply drugs to the Yakuza, who already have connections with North Korean agents and institutions.

 Fushin-sen are used by a special unit of the North Korean regime, and the operatives on board are carefully selected.
 These operatives may be trained in combat tactics, such as sniping and Kyeok Sul Do.
 They may also have advanced foreign language skills, used to impersonate citizens and establish permanent residency in their destination.
 Operatives smuggled into Japan by seacraft are usually concealed and blend in as members of society, while they gather intelligence or carry out orders.
 Such operatives may coerce others to carry out criminal activities for them.
 In Japan, several such operatives are wanted by Interpol.

-The Japanese police and Coast Guard are actively working to educate civilians about the fushin-sen issue and the dangers they pose to public safety.
+Since 1999, the Japanese police and Coast Guard are actively working to educate civilians about the fushin-sen issue and the dangers they pose to public safety.
 In coastal areas, prefectural police headquarters and police stations have been conducting active seminars for companies and fishermen since the 1950s.
 It has not always been possible to prevent abduction and smuggling.
 The Japan Coast Guard recommends that citizens call 118 (the telephone number for emergency calls for incidents and accidents at sea in Japan) if a person witnesses a suspicious ship that appears to be of North Korean origin.